doclazy/cv/README.md

 [Valeo Schalter & Sensoren](https://www.valeo.com) _(03/2023 - 04/2024)_ <br>
 - Specification of the API’s and partitioning of the microservices
 - Responsible for architecture and design of the used SW tools and libraries
+- Responsible for building and operating a secure cloud backend taking existing cyber security best practices into account
 - Specification of the software interfaces
 - Creation and documentation of proof of concepts and reference implementations
-- Improvements of the development process based on agile and DevOps principles
+- Improvements of the development process based on agile and Dev(Sec)Ops principles
 - Architecture and maintenance of the docker based infrastructure
 - Design / Code reviews
 - UML-based system modeling